- Who may apply to the Master's Program in School Counseling?

 - 3 Letters of Recommendation (at least one should be an academic reference)

 3. What does the State of Maine require to become a certified guidance counselor?

 The Maine Department of Education requires coursework and internship experiences designed to meet nine outlined areas of study.
 Husson University's program is designed to address all these requirements leading to Endorsement 075: School Guidance Counselor.
 Our MS in School Counseling program is approved by the Maine Department of Education.
 Students interested in becoming certified in another state would need to check the specific requirements particular to that state, as laws and regulations vary.

 4. What does the program involve?

-The program consists of a total of 49 credit hours.
-A Practicum of 100 hours and an internship of 600 hours are required and included in the total number of credits.
+Beginning with the 2015-2016 school year, the MS in School Counseling program consists of a total of 60 credit hours.
+There are 48 credits of knowledge and skills classes.
+A practicum of 100 hours (6 credits) and an internship of 600 hours (6 credits) are required and included in the total number of credits.

 5. When can a student apply for candidacy?